Stocks point lower as oil surges on Saudi facility attack

 Continue Reading Below

-Dow Industrial futures are down 0.4 percent or just over 100 points.
+Dow Industrial futures are down 0.3 percent or jaround 90 points.
 Dow futures were down as much as 204 points at 8:30pm ET on Sunday night.

 MORE FROM FOXBUSINESS.COM